 | EdPsyc Interactive: Courses | Home Page |

-On the opposite end of the spectrum is a view that one must not only understand the entities in isolation, but must understand the relationships between or among entities.
+A competing position is that one must not only understand the entities in isolation, but must understand the relationships between or among entities.
 In this view, it is not enough to first study the development of thinking and then the development of emotion or to identify separate factors that make an effective school, rather these must be studied together in order to understand the relationships among the factors.
-This systems or cybernetics view reflects a transactional approach to educational and developmental psychology (e.g., Gordon, 1975; Schiamberg & Smith, 1982; Thompson, 1971) and provides the basis for the framework for studying human behavior presented below.
+This systems or organismic view reflects a transactional approach to educational and developmental psychology (e.g., Gordon, 1975; Schiamberg & Smith, 1982; Thompson, 1971) and provides the basis for the framework for studying human behavior presented below.
+Additionally, Koestler (1990) proposed that each individual component is a holon (simultaneously both a part and a whole) arranged in a holarchy (a never-ending relationship of parts to whole).

-This systems approach is reflected in this framework in several ways.
+This systems/organismic/holarichical approach is reflected in this framework in several ways.
 First, the basis of the framework stems from an acceptance of the three major aspects of human beings (Mind, Body and Spirit) that have been the focus of the study since the ancient Greeks.
+These relationships would be represented as a whole (the person) with three component parts (body, mind, spirit).

-In terms of mind (or human personality, as it is sometimes called), there is wide support for three dimensions or domains (e.g., Eysenck, 1947; Miller, 1991; Norman, 1980): 1) cognition (knowing, understanding, thinking); 2) affect (feelings, emotions, attitudes, predispositions); and 3) conation (volition, will, intentions to act, reasons for taking action).
+In terms of mind (a whole, sometimes called the human personality), there is wide support for three dimensions or domains (e.g., Eysenck, 1947; Miller, 1991; Norman, 1980): 1) cognition (knowing, understanding, thinking); 2) affect (feelings, emotions, attitudes, predispositions); and 3) conation (volition, will, intentions to act, reasons for taking action).
 The three components of the mind can be used to organize many of the major issues and topics discussed in educational psychology.
 This framework recognizes that the mind receives information and manifests action through the body.
 Body can be considered in terms of 1) biological or genetic influences; 2) bodily functioning, and 3) overt behavior as extensively studied by behaviorists (Graham, 2002).
-The framework also recognizes there is a feedback loop between overt responses (or "behavior") and resulting stimuli from the environment.
+The framework also recognizes that there is a feedback loop between overt responses (or "behavior") and resulting stimuli from the environment.
 Finally, the framework recognizes both biological and spiritual influences on the development and functioning of the components of mind.

 There are therefore five major components of the individual in this systems approach to the study of human behavior: